PhotonicsTUL/PLaSK/doc/introduction.rst

 .. option:: -c command

       run a single command instead of a script.

-Options have an Attribute: they can be hidden in the auto-created help message, or classified as "advanced", or "expert":
+.. option:: -D key=val

+      define `def` to the value `val`; this can be used only when running XPL file (the value defined in the file is ignored).

 .. option:: -i